ros-navigation/docs.nav2.org/concepts/index.rst

 Costmap Filters
 ===============

 Imagine, you're annotating a map file (or any image file) in order to have a specific action occur based on the location in the annotated map.
 Examples of marking/annotating might be keep out zones to avoid planning inside, or have pixels belong to maximum speeds in marked areas.
 This annotated map is called "filter mask".
 Just like a mask overlaid on a surface, it can or cannot be same size, pose and scale as a main map.
-The main goal of filter mask - is to provide an ability of marking areas on maps with some additional features or behavioral changes.
+The main goal of filter mask - is to provide the ability of marking areas on maps with some additional features or behavioral changes.

-Costmap filters - is costmap layer based approach of applying spatial-dependent behavioral changes annotated in filter masks, into Nav2 stack.
+Costmap filters are a costmap layer-based approach of applying spatial-dependent behavioral changes, annotated in filter masks, into the Nav2 stack.
 Costmap filters are implemented as costmap plugins.
 These plugins are called "filters" as they are filtering a costmap by spatial annotations marked on filter masks.
-In order to make a filtered costmap and change robot's behavior in annotated areas, filter plugin reads the data came from filter mask.
-This data is being linearly transformed into feature map in a filter space.
-Having this transformed feature map along with a map/costmap, any sensors data and current robot coordinates filters can update underlying costmap and change behavior of the robot depending on where it is.
-For example, the following functionality could be made by using of costmap filters:
+In order to make a filtered costmap and change a robot's behavior in annotated areas, the filter plugin reads the data coming from the filter mask.
+This data is being linearly transformed into a feature map in a filter space.
+Having this transformed feature map along with a map/costmap, any sensor data and current robot coordinate filters can update the underlying costmap and change the behavior of the robot depending on where it is.
+For example, the following functionality could be made by use of costmap filters:

 - Keep-out/safety zones where robots will never enter.
 - Speed restriction areas.
 Maximum speed of robots going inside those areas will be limited.